11 Worst States for Coronavirus Fraud [Statistics +Money Lost]

 Many citizens have stopped receiving unemployment benefits.
 A spokesperson says that might be due to frozen accounts locked due to suspicious activity.

 Rhode Island is investigating thousands of unemployment claims for fraudulent activity.
-Car insurance fraud is another popular mode of fraud.
+Auto insurance fraud is another popular mode of fraud.
 It steals from either individual policyholders or companies.
-For more information about car insurance and fraud in Rhode Island, check out our Rhode Island insurance guide.
+For more information about auto insurance and fraud in Rhode Island, check out our Rhode Island insurance guide.

 #5 – Wisconsin